panhoong/Hello-World/README.md

 Hello, World!
-I'm new to Git.
+I'm new to Git!